gardenlinux/gardenlinux/docs/architecture/decisions/0023-lima-image-download.md

 ## Context

 We want to provide Garden Linux images for Lima-VM in a convenient and user-friendly way.
 Currently, our pipeline publishes images to S3 buckets without simple or clean URLs, requiring a wrapper to retrieve the image URL.
-The existing `start-lima.py` script introduces additional dependencies on Python packages, Podman, and a local clone of the Garden Linux git repository.
+A proposed `start-lima.py` script introduces additional dependencies on Python packages, Podman, and a local clone of the Garden Linux git repository.
 Our goal is to make this a proper feature in the pipeline, avoiding special case handling for Lima-VM where possible.

 ## Decision